ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Improved relationship between performance points and star rating

-A [change](https://github.com/ppy/osu/pull/31351) by [tsunyoku](https://osu.ppy.sh/users/11315329) moved AR, Hidden and OD bonuses from performance points into star rating.
-This means that SR will now be better correlated with PP. This also introduces Hidden as a difficulty-affecting mod.
-PP values are **not** affected by these changes.
+[Thanks to](https://github.com/ppy/osu/pull/31351) [tsunyoku](https://osu.ppy.sh/users/11315329), some buffs relating to AR, Hidden and OD were moved from PP algorithms into SR code.
+Since PP values are derived from SR, it means the two are now **more correlated**, but note that PP values are *not* affected.

+As a side effect, turning on the Hidden mod will now also affect SR values.

 Some examples of beatmaps affected by these changes: